 First, it is readily acknowledged that the term “Nazareth” was used in a derogatory sense in the first century.
 When Nathanael heard that Jesus was from Nazareth, he asked: “Can any good thing come out of Nazareth?”
 (Jn.
 1:46).

-Too, Nazareth was the community which housed the Roman garrison for the northern regions of Galilee, and that circumstance may have “tainted” the city (Louis Barbieri, Jr., “Matthew,” The Bible Knowledge Commentary — New Testament, Wheaton, IL: Victor, 1983, p.
-23).In the book of Acts, “Nazarenes” is used as a slur-expression for Christians (Acts 24:5).
+Too, Nazareth was the community that housed the Roman garrison for the northern regions of Galilee, and that circumstance may have “tainted” the city (Louis Barbieri, Jr., “Matthew,” The Bible Knowledge Commentary — New Testament, Wheaton, IL: Victor, 1983, p.
+23).In the book of Acts, “Nazarenes” is used as a slur expression for Christians (Acts 24:5).

 As an interesting footnote, the Lord himself, in his conversation with Saul on the road to Damascus, identified himself as “Jesus of Nazareth” (Acts 22:8).